chriskrycho/v5.chriskrycho.com/site/pages/speaking/_index.md

 If those sound interesting to you, I’d love to be on your show or speak at your conference!
 I have a top-notch recording setup with excellent audio and video equipment, so I can deliver a high-quality experience remotely as well as in person.

-For podcasts or panel discussions, I need a minimum of a month of notice so I can coordinate it with my family and fit it into my work schedule.
+For podcasts or panel discussions, please give me at least of a month of notice so I can coordinate it with my family and fit it into my work schedule.
 For talks, I need at least two months’ notice so I can deliver a quality presentation *and* coordinate travel with my family and work.

 ---